blakeblackshear/frigate/docs/docs/configuration/advanced.md

 ### Via Command Line

-You can also validate your config at the command line by using the docker container itself.
+You can also validate your config at the command line by using a docker container.
 In CI/CD, you leverage the return code to determine if your config is valid, Frigate will return `1` if the config is invalid, or `0` if it's valid.

 ```bash
 docker run                                \